 Why is a Chicken Breast Isn’t the Same as a Chicken Tenderloin

 A chicken tenderloin is that part of the muscle that runs along the inside of each chicken breast half and is closest to the bone.
 Because it’s not a working muscle, it’s more tender than the breast and cooks more quickly.

 For dishes that require you to pound the meat flat, tenders are easier to work with than breasts.
-Since chicken tenders are stickier than breast meat, coatings stick to them really well.
+Since chicken tenders are stickier than breast meat, coatings stick to them well.
 This makes tenders perfect for breading or wrapping with prosciutto.

 Tips for How to Cook Chicken Tenderloins

-- Before going ahead with your recipe, cut off the small gristly white nob that you will see protruding from the top end of the tenderloin.
+- Before proceeding with your recipe, cut off the small gristly white tendon that you will see protruding from the top end of the tenderloin.

 - Cook whole chicken tenders for approximately half the time as chicken breast halves.

 - Chicken tenders are more porous than chicken breasts, so over-marinating will cause them to take on too much liquid.
-If the marinade is salty one (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.
+If the marinade is salty (like many Asian marinades), don’t marinate for more than fifteen minutes or the salt will draw moisture out of the chicken.

 - For stir-fry recipes, cut the tenders into one-inch pieces rather than thin slices, so that the meat doesn’t dry out.